Ali-E/FastClip/README.md

 ## References:

-For the details of our methods, comprehensive results and discussions, please refer to our [paper](https://openreview.net/pdf?id=tMCsGRtzK2) (coming up in the proceedings of AISTATS 2024).
+For the details of our methods, comprehensive results and discussions, please refer to our [paper](https://arxiv.org/abs/2402.16017) (also in the proceedings of AISTATS 2024).